 Yes, Neil Armstrong did take one giant leap for mankind.

 It’s amazing the leaps some will take to prove a point-even one so incorrect it’s laughable.
-In the era of fake news and shoddy reporting, this is a lesson worth noting.
+This is a lesson worth noting in the era of fake news and shoddy reporting.
 Dig deep.
 Support those who push to find the truth.
 Buy a subscription to your favorite magazine of choice.
 There are some good ones out in the wild.